-Amnesty: The College will not pursue disciplinary action against any person for possession or consumption of alcohol or drugs when that possession or consumption is revealed in the course of a good faith report of sexual misconduct or relationship violence or other good faith statements made in connection with an investigation under this policy.
+Amnesty: The College will not pursue disciplinary action against any person for possession or consumption of alcohol or low level drugs when that possession or consumption is revealed in the course of a good faith report of sexual misconduct or relationship violence or other good faith statements made in connection with an investigation under this policy.

 Appeals Board: A three-member board charged with hearing an appeal under this Policy.
 The Appeals Board is drawn from a pool of members of our community who will receive training regarding the purpose and implementation of this Policy as well as the disposition of Complaints in a manner that protects the safety and well-being of the Parties and promotes accountability.
 The Appeals Board typically is composed of one faculty member and two administrators.
 The Student Conduct Administrator has the discretion to make exceptions to this composition to ensure a timely appeal hearing.
 One member of the Appeals Board shall be appointed to serve as the Appeals Board Chair.
 All three members of the board are voting members.

 Complaint: A written statement submitted by a third party, Responsible Reporter or the Complainant to the College for the purpose of initiating disciplinary proceedings under this Policy.
 This includes complaints submitted through the Community Concern Form.

 Complainant: An individual who invokes the College’s processes to determine whether this Policy has been violated.
 The Complainant is normally the Victim.
 If a Victim chooses not to proceed with charges, the College may, at its discretion, serve as the Complainant.

 Consent: Consent to engage in sexual activity must exist from beginning to end of each instance of sexual activity.
 Consent is demonstrated through mutually understandable words and/or actions that clearly indicate a willingness to engage in, and continue to engage in, a specific sexual activity.